PLUS-POSTECH/study.plus.or.kr/README.md

 ```

 The server is running at `localhost:8000`.
 Use nginx or other proxy to your server.
+You need to set 'PASSWORD' in `src/plus_study/settings.py` as your postgres db password

 ## Production Installation (reverse proxy)
 ```